 Make sure your vents are closed tightly and that nothing can enter through them or your air conditioner.

 If you’re storing your RV inside, removing your propane tanks is a good safety practice.
 You can find caps for propane lines at a hardware store.
 These will keep your lines clean, and keep insects and dirt out of them.
 Store your propane tanks in well-ventilated areas, and so that they don’t rust or become damaged.

 Remove all food from your refrigerator and cupboards.
 A few cracker crumbs might be tempting enough for an undesirable to break through your carefully constructed barriers.
 Once they’re in, they multiply.

 Defrost and clean your refrigerator thoroughly, and cupboards as well.
 Leave only canned foods that are undented and will still be well within their expiration dates when you are ready to take your RV out of storage.
 Prop the doors open to keep the inside fresh smelling.
 Prop the cabinet doors open as well to discourage nesting.

 Don’t leave anything of value in the RV while it’s stored, even if on your property.
-Not only is it a temptation for thieves, but some things don’t weather well, like LCD monitors (TV screens.)
+Not only is it a temptation for thieves, but some things don’t weather well, like TV screens.
 Other electronics may also succumb to temperature extremes.

 Don’t forget to check your RV periodically.
 Go inside and inspect every nook and cranny, and do the same outside.
 The sooner you spot a problem, the easier to stop it and repair any damage.